September 13, 2020

-If you're craving an incredibly rewarding cooking project that will feel your home with the sweet fragrance of freshly baked bread, we recommend this simple, potato rosemary bread.
+If you're craving an incredibly rewarding cooking project that will fill your home with the sweet fragrance of freshly baked bread, we recommend this simple, potato rosemary bread.
 This recipe is adapted from "Beard on Bread" and has become a staple in our household.
-It is comforting and delicious food, perfect for the stressful and upsetting times that we are in.Author:
+It is comforting and delicious, perfect for the stressful and upsetting times that we are in.Author:

-2 ½ cups warm water
+2 1/2 cups warm water

-½ cup chopped rosemary
+1/2 cup chopped Rosemary

-2 Tbsp salt
+2 Tbsp Salt

-Olive oil, for finishing
+Olive Oil for Finishing